 Trillium nivale Riddell is known as the Snow Trillium; it is by far the earliest flowering trillium here and a wonderful showy plant.
 Absolutely hardy, as might be expected as its heartland in the wild centers on Indiana, Illinois and Iowa where it frequently gets covered in snow whilst flowering and seems immune to being frozen solid.
 Here in SE Pennsylvania it flowers in early to mid-March, long before most trilliums are even through the ground.
 The flowers are pure white to creamy-white, of heavy texture and prominently veined, and replete with beautiful golden yellow anthers.
 Although it is typical of the pedicellate trilliums in that its leaves are unmarked, they are unique in that the best forms have leaves which are a wonderful shade of blue-green, overlaid with a pewter caste, often with the veins picked out with silver speckles.
 Photo by John Lonsdale.

-Trillium ovatum has white short oval petals on a long pedicel that become rose colored with age and sharp pointed green leave.
+Trillium ovatum Pursh has white short oval petals on a long pedicel that become rose colored with age and sharp pointed green leave.
 It is found in moist shady woods and slopes from Monterey, California along the coast north to British Columbia.
 Banana slugs may play an important role in germination of the seeds by removing the eliaosomes and leaving the seeds behind.
 Plant in deep rich soil in a shady spot or one with filtered sun.
 This species will tolerate water all year long, but does not require summer water.
 Seed is best planted as soon as it is ripe and kept moist until it germinates.
 Patience is required as it may take 5 to 7 years before plants reach flowering size.
 Once you have plants, if you are lucky, you will find new seedlings in other parts of your garden.
-It is shown below in photographs from Bob Rutemoeller with Oxalis oregana in Kruse Rhododendron State Park in Northern California on May 1, 2003.
-The last photo from Mary Sue Ittner shows a form with spotted leaves found in coastal Mendocino County that is not recognized by The Plant List but was named Trillium forma maculosum Case & R.B.Case.
+It is shown below in the first two photographs from Bob Rutemoeller showing Oxalis oregana in Kruse Rhododendron State Park in Northern California on May 1, 2003.
+The next two photos are from Mary Sue Ittner.
+The last shows a form with spotted leaves found in coastal Mendocino County that is not recognized by The Plant List but was named Trillium forma maculosum Case & R.B.Case.
 It was described in Flora of North America as having bracts blotched or spotted dark maroon or maroon green markings on the upper surface of the leaves.
 The last photo from Jill Peterson shows a form flowering in Metchosin, Canada.

-Trillium recurvatum is easily identified with its petiolate leaves, recurved sepals and relatively short petals.
+Trillium recurvatum L.C.Beck is easily identified with its petiolate leaves, recurved sepals and relatively short petals.
 It has a similar color range to Trillium lancifolium, although is normally a brownish-maroon to red-maroon.
 It has a very wide range in the central United States for a sessile trillium and can be quite variable in size, petal color and leaf marking.
 The first 3 photos were taken by John Lonsdale.
 The last photo by Russell Stafford shows the mottled leaves.

-Trillium reliquum is an almost decumbent plant, the leaves sitting on or just above the forest floor.
+Trillium reliquum J.D.Freeman is an almost decumbent plant, the leaves sitting on or just above the forest floor.
 It is native to Alabama, Georgia, and South Carolina.
 It is superficially like Trillium decumbens at first sight but differs in a number of features, particularly its non-pubescent stem.
 Photos by John Lonsdale.